 India is among the most amazing countries in the world.
 Along with its many landmarks, different religions and customs, one of the things that attract us there is the shopping.
 Actually, it is a real adventure.
 The big street markets are a real attraction in the second most populous country – colorful, diverse, rich and temptingly cheap.
 Typical for them are the many people, the big noise, the different smells.
-In a couple of words – an absolute chaos.
-What’s sure is that shopping in India is fun and stress relieving.

 Every year millions of tourists from the whole world take a trip to India in order to see Taj Mahal and to get closer to this great love story.

 The typical Bollywood genre – the Masala films – appear in the 70's.
 This is a mixed film genre, which contains action, comedy, love story, melodrama and reminds a lot about musicals.

 Made out of red stone and covering an area of 380 000 sq.m.
 Agra Fort astonishes with its architecture.
 It is a mixture of Persian, European and Indian ornaments.

 The world yoga capital is considered to be the Northern Indian city Rishikesh.
 Nestled in the green hills along the Ganges River banks, the city which was popularized 50 years ago by the Beatles, remains a must-see destination for the yoga pilgrims who take a trip to India.
 Rishikesh is full of ashrams and yoga schools, visited each year by thousands of tourists.

 It is believed that they were brought by Vasco da Gama at the end of 15th century, which is more than 8000 years after their birth in today's land of Mexico.

 There is a mega project that was launched in the last few years – its aim was to totally turn around the ideas about this sport near the Gang River.
 The project is called Indian Super League and doesn't have an equivalent in the world.
 What is all this about?